 Warner Burke, Professor of Psychology and Education at Teachers College, Columbia University says that of all the leaders hired, 50% of those fail at what they were hired to do.
 Why?
 Because they lack learning agility.

 But what exactly is learning agility?
+Is it a skill?
 Why is it crucial for organizations?
-And what can you do from a recruitment standpoint to reduce the instances of hiring candidates who lack this skill?
+And what can you do from a recruitment standpoint to reduce the instances of hiring candidates who lack it?
 More specifically, how do you assess applicants on their learning agility?

 What is learning agility?